 For take homes, think about printables, like these bookmarks from Spoonful.
 Or let your teens loose with pictures from magazines or royalty free images from the internet, and have them create and laminate (with clear booktape) their own bookmarks to create their own take home crafts.

 Or let teens create hot air balloon collages.
-Take outlines of hot air balloons similar to the one below and print them out on either plain white paper or card stock (depending on what your photocopier/printer will handle) and let the teens loose with your leftover magazines.
+Take outlines of hot air balloons print them out on either plain white paper or card stock (depending on what your photocopier/printer will handle) and let the teens loose with your leftover magazines.
 They can go in strips horizontal, vertical or any which way, or take pictures from the free images from the books and movies and create collages of different characters within.

 What ideas do you have for the Oz premier?
 Share in the comments!